 How Can We Help

-If you’re looking for a Field Review Consultant to help you with your condo project, or if have any questions about the process, please reach out to Rand Mahmoud or email us at email@example.com.
+If you’re looking for a Field Review Consultant to help you with your condo project, or if you have any questions about the process, please reach out to Rand Mahmoud in our building science services group or email us at email@example.com.

 Rand Mahmoud, BSc.
 (Hons)